 Don't be afraid to ask for help during the holidays and delegate tasks to others.
 If you're hosting a holiday meal, turn it into a potluck and allow everyone to bring a dish to share.
 You don't have to do all the cooking and baking on your own.

 Are your kids going to decorate the cookies the same way you would?
 Probably not.
-But they are going to take just as good and you can create fun memories by doing it together.
+But they are going to taste just as good, and you can create fun memories by making them together.

 Don't stress about the "traditions"

 Many people have traditions that are connected with the holidays.
 Traditions can be fun ways to create lasting memories, but they can also be a source of stress.
 Don't just do something for the sake of doing it.
 Take time to reevaluate your traditions to see what still works for you in 2022.
 If you need to hit pause on a tradition or scrap it completely, don't feel guilty.